 At first, time was passed on to the town by dropping a time-ball at one o’clock, Greenwich Mean Time.
 The Observatory also took in ship’s chronometers for calibration (or “rating”) and had additonal duties to take continuous meteorological observations.
 This bread-and-butter work left the astronomer with a little time for his own research, enabling him to retain the respect of his peers.
 One of the earliest photographs of the moon was taken from Liverpool Observatory.

 When the Mersey Docks and Harbour Board was established in 1858, it also took over the responsibility for running the Observatory.
 When they decided to expand Waterloo Dock in the 1860s, they needed to find a new home for the Observatory.
 Mersey Docks already owned land on Bidston Hill alongside the old lighthouse, where the “seeing” was better, away from the smog of the town.
 George Fosbery Lyster drew up the first plans in 1864 and the new building was completed in time for Christmas 1866.
-The business of rating chronometers continued at the new Observatory, whose two levels of cellars were useful for calibrating chronometers at different, carefully controlled, temperatures.
+The business of rating chronometers continued at the new Observatory.

 The advent of radio changed the nature of the work at Bidston Observatory.
 Eventually, the clocks at the Observatory, instead of being checked by local astronomical observations, were synchronized with a remote time signal broadcast over the radio waves.